dhaejohn17/url-shortener/README.md

 # URL Shortener

-A simple URL shortener built and deployed by **Dhaene John Balbastro** as part of a Software Engineer Take-Home Exam.
+A simple URL shortener built and deployed by **ME wis.d / dhaejohn17** as part of a Software Engineer Take-Home Exam.

 This project was an enjoyable deployment experience and a great opportunity for growth